Maximdraco/Code-Note-Generator/README.md

 # Code-Note-Generator
 A program for Retroachievement Code Notes

-Oriented to create Code Notes for Bitflags
+Oriented to create Code Notes for Bitflags in offset addres

 To use this program simply have in the same folder of the .py file a file called "Input.txt" with the code notes you want